DataDog/documentation/content/en/security/cloud_siem/security_operational_metrics.md

 `datadog.security.siem_signal.time_to_detect`
 : **Name**: Time to Detect (TTD)
-: **Description**:The average time from when a matching log is triggered to when a signal is generated.
+: **Description**: The average time between when a matching log is triggered and when a signal is generated.

 `datadog.security.siem_signal.time_to_acknowledge`
 : **Name**: Time to Acknowledge (TTA)
-: **Description**: The average time from when a signal is triggered to when an investigation on the signal begins.
+: **Description**: The average time between when a signal is triggered and when an investigation on the signal begins.

 `datadog.security.siem_signal.time_to_resolve`
 : **Name**: Time to Resolve (TTR)
-: **Description**: The average time it takes to close a signal from the time when you are first notified of the detection.
+: **Description**: The average time it takes to close a signal starting from the time when you are first notified of the detection.

 ## How the metrics are calculated

 The TTD, TTA, and TTR metrics are calculated based on these timestamps:

-1. The timestamp (`T0`) of the log that triggered a security signal.
+1. The timestamp (`T0`) of the log that triggers a security signal.
-1. The timestamp (`T1`) of when the signal was generated.
+1. The timestamp (`T1`) of when the signal is generated.
-1. The timestamp (`T3`) of when the signal status was changed to `under_review`.
+1. The timestamp (`T3`) of when the signal status is changed to `under_review`.
-1. The timestamp (`T4`) of when the signal status was changed to `archived`.
+1. The timestamp (`T4`) of when the signal status is changed to `archived`.

 | Metric                                                                                | How the metric is calculated |
 | ------------------------------------------------------------------------------------- | ---------------------------- |